CONTACT US

 In Year 2, children will have their first SATs assessment.
 The tests in Year 2 consist of a set of assessments conducted by the class teacher along with two reading papers.

-In Years 3, 4 and 5, children are formally assessed each term using NfER assessments.
+In Years 3, 4 and 5, children are formally assessed each term using Testbase assessments.
 These help teachers assess children’s progress and allow for the correct interventions to take place.

 In Year 6, children sit further Nationally reported SATs tests.
 These SATs tests are more formal and consist of timed papers.
 The papers are sent away for marking and the results are known before the children leave primary school in July.
 The results are reported in the child’s end of term report.